a future for children and youth at risk

-The school caters for learners aged 14 to 18.
+The school caters for learners aged 14 to 18 from at-risk backgrounds.

-Our PBL Programme is very much vocationally driven – our vision is to prepare and equip learners to function in the workplace and when they can’t be immediately placed in a job, our learners should have the confidence and skills to create their own jobs and future.
+The Learn to Live Programme is very much vocationally driven – our vision is to prepare and equip learners to function in the workplace and when they cannot be immediately placed in a job, our learners should have the confidence and skills to create their own jobs and future.

-The learners work, individual presentations and group work will be assessed continuously throughout the year and the learners will, during the course of the year, collect and put all evidence of their learning into a Portfolio of Evidence which will also be assessed.
+The learner’s work consists of individual presentations and group work which is assessed continuously throughout the year and the learners will, during the course of the year, collect and put all evidence of their learning into a Portfolio of Evidence which is also assessed.

-This is a 4-year programme.
-Our Learn-to-Live graduates either go on to other schools, find jobs or start their own small businesses or join one of our other Programmes.
+The Learn to Live School is a 4-year programme.
+Our Learn-to-Live graduates either continue with learnerships, find jobs, or start their small businesses or join one of our other Programmes.

 The current vocational workshops on offer are:

-Child Protection is a major focus and a strict child protection policy has been implemented and followed by all staff and volunteers at the institute.
+CHILD PROTECTION is a major focus, and a strict child protection policy is adhered to and followed by all staff and volunteers at the institute.